Chris Pincher: Sexual misconduct allegations

 In the following days, it emerged that Johnson had been briefed about Pincher's alleged misconduct in 2017.
-The government initially denied that, at the time of Pincher's appointment, Johnson had any knowledge of any specific complaints about Pincher of a similar nature.
-Johnson later had to admit that that was not the case, raising questions about the earlier denials and why Johnson nevertheless had chosen to appoint him as Deputy Chief Whip.
+The government initially denied that, at the time of Pincher's appointment, Johnson had any knowledge of specific complaints about Pincher of a similar nature.
+Johnson later said that that was not the case, raising questions about the earlier denials and why Johnson nevertheless had chosen to appoint him as Deputy Chief Whip.
 Pincher's appointment to deputy chief whip in spite of his history triggered a political scandal, which evolved into a government crisis, as a result of which Johnson announced his forthcoming resignation as Conservative Party leader and prime minister on 7 July 2022.
-He left office on 6 September 2022 and was succeeded by Liz Truss.
+Johnson left office on 6 September and was succeeded by Liz Truss.

+In its investigation of his conduct, the Commons Select Committee on Standards censured Pincher in a report published on 6 July 2023, recommending that he be suspended from Parliament for eight weeks.
+The punishment would have triggered a recall petition and, if signed by 10 per cent of his Tamworth constituents, a by-election.

+Pincher appealed against the suspension.
+On 4 September it was announced that an Independent Expert Panel (IEP) had not upheld the appeal.
+The IEP concluded that the original House of Commons committee which investigated the sexual misconduct allegations had "approached this task properly, with the correct considerations in mind".

+Pincher announced his intention to resign as an MP on 7 September after his unsuccessful appeal against the suspension.
+The resignation took effect when he was appointed to the office of Steward and Bailiff of the Manor of Northstead on the same day.

 Honours

-He was sworn in as a member of the Privy Council on 12 December 2018.
-Entitling him to the honorific prefix "The Right Honourable" for life.
+He was sworn as a member of the Privy Council at Buckingham Palace on 12 December 2018, entitling him to the honorific prefix "The Right Honourable" for life.